hai-vr/hvr-ik/README.md

     That means that, if the head effector target is further away than the hips, we try to avoid making all the bones of the spine (hips-neck chain) point to it as a straight line.
     This option overrides this behaviour so that the spine can become straight, but this is likely to negatively affect the appearance of the avatar mesh.
   - When true, we do not preserve the spine curvature by not imposing any maximum distance between the hips and the neck; the maximum distance is effectively the sum of the length of the bones.
-  - When false, we preserve the spine curvature by limiting the maximum distance between the hips and the neck to be smaller than the hips-to-neck length + the neck-to-head length (which is not equal to the sum of the length of the bones).
+  - When false, we preserve the spine curvature by limiting the maximum distance between the hips and the head to be smaller than the hips-to-neck length + the neck-to-head length (which is not equal to the sum of the length of the bones).

 ### Parenting the hand effectors to the avatar using self-parenting